-Simplylife restaurant review - Shenzhen, China
+Simplylife restaurant - Shenzhen, China

 The smell of freshly baked bread wafts from the entrance of Simplylife, a new bakery-cum-café located in Shenzhen’s upmarket mixC shopping complex.
 The seventh in a hit series of restaurants split between Guangzhou and Shenzhen and owned by the Hong Kong-based group M.A.X.
 Concepts, the crowds congregating at the entrance pay testament to the café’s popularity and China’s desire for all things European, with the menu listing a greatest hits of European and North American classics – Pan-Western, if you will – veering from strawberry pie and eggs Florentine, to clam chowder and freshly finished pastas.